Chamaerops humilis - The Perfect Low-Maintenance Dwarf Palm for Indoor and Outdoor Spaces

 Common Issues and Solutions

-- Spider Mites and Mealybugs: Treat with insecticidal soap or neem oil.
+- Spider Mites and Mealybugs: Treat with insecticidal soap , neem oil, or use beneficial insects.

 - Prevention: Caused by overwatering.
 Use well-draining soil and ensure proper drainage.